mumiak-mitch/alx-low_level_programming/README.md

 # Steps

-Step one: Project Initiation
+Step One: Project Initiation.

-Step two: Adding listings to the home page
+Step Two: Adding listings to the home page.

+Step Three: Styling with Bootstrap.

+Step Four: Adding the listing page.